VoroTop

 File Formats

-VoroTop can currently read AtomEye cfg and LAMMPS dump files.
+VoroTop can currently read LAMMPS dump files.

 Performance

-VoroTop is built on the extremely efficient Voro++ libraries.
 After computing the Voronoi cells using Voro++, the calculations of Weinberg vectors, distributions, and the creation of AtomEye cfg files scales roughly as O(n), where n is the number of particles.
-Running on a 2.53GHz processor, VoroTop can currently compute roughly 30,000 Weinberg vectors per second, and so can process data for nearly two million particles per minute.
+Running on a 2.53GHz processor, VoroTop can currently compute roughly 30,000 Weinberg vectors per second in three dimensions, and so can process data for nearly two million particles per minute.
+In two dimensions, VoroTop can compute roughly 160,000 Voronoi cells and p-vectors per second, or roughly ten million particles per minute.

 License